 During the preservation process using machine perfusion, the perfusion parameters are ensured to be stable, and the pressure and flow rate of the HA and PV are controlled in the physiological state range.
 The perfusion pressure can be slightly increased to ensure that the flow is sufficient to supply the liver during implantation.

 For the process of donor liver implantation, attention should be paid to intubation of the PV and HA.
 The flow parameters should be monitored in real time to ensure the supply of arterial and portal blood flow.
-When the hepatic superior vena cava anastomosis is performed, the anastomotic venous fistula should be shortened as much as possible to prevent excessive intraoperative blood loss.
+When the donor-to-recipient SHIVC and PV were anastomosed, redundant and twisted vessels should be avoided.

 A continuous blood supply throughout the transplant process and the opportunity to add additional agents to the perfusion fluid during organ perfusion offer the potential to assess and improve organ quality prior to transplantation.
-Therefore, this method can considerably increase the number of available organs for transplantation.
+Therefore, this method can considerably improve transplant outcomes and increase the number of available organs for transplantation.

 ACKNOWLEDGMENTS: